907sjl/referrals_powerbi/README.md

 in
     Source
 ```
-The number of days is the parameter and the return value is the grouping category.
+The number of days is the parameter and the return value is the grouping bin name.

 ### Data Loads
 ![Contents of the data loads group](images/data_loads_group.jpg)